Teesta water dispute: Challenges

 The Teesta Barrage Project in India is designed to improve water supply for agriculture in six northern districts of West Bengal and generate 67.50 MW of hydropower.
 The project includes the Teesta Barrage, Mahananda Barrage, and extensive Canal systems|canal systems.
-Significant progress has been made in the construction of the barrages and canal distribution systems, enhancing the region’s irrigation and hydropower capabilities.
+Significant progress has been made in the construction of the barrages and canal distribution systems, enhancing the region's irrigation and hydropower capabilities.

 In Bangladesh, the Teesta remains essential for agriculture, supporting millions of farmers in six districts.
 A fair water-sharing agreement is crucial for ensuring food security and economic stability.
 The evolving political landscape in Bangladesh, under the interim government of Muhammad Yunus, offers renewed opportunities for negotiations on the Teesta treaty.
 However, Bangladesh faces diplomatic challenges in balancing its relations with both India and China, particularly regarding the $1 billion Teesta River project backed by China.
 While China offers infrastructure development, India is concerned about the strategic security implications and seeks to limit China's influence in the region.
+According to Dr. Lailufar Yasmin, professor of international relations at the University of Dhaka, Teesta Project is a "litmus test" for Bangladesh in its relations with India and China.

 The evolving geopolitics of the Bengal Basin, with the U.S. expressing concerns about regional dominance, underscores Bangladesh's strategic importance within the broader Indo-Pacific framework.